Confidence-Calibrated Face and Kinship Verification: Related Works

-Existing methods for modeling uncertainty in facial feature learning can only provide a uncalibrated uncertainty estimation in the prediction stage, which does not reflect the probability of the prediction being correct.
-For verification tasks, the confidence measure and calibration approach we proposed can provide well-calibrated prediction confidence in the decision-making process, which directly represents the probability that the prediction is correct and aids in risk assessment.
-The most closely related work to ours is the approach proposed in\cite{bmvc2022}, where uncertainty of the similarity score is estimated and propagated to the predictive confidence in face verification.
-However, this approach doesn't take into account the confidence calibration, leading to inaccurate confidence estimation.
-Experiment results on four widely-used datasets demonstrate that our proposed post-calibration method works well in face and kinship verification in terms of the uncertainty metric.
+Existing methods for modeling uncertainty in facial feature learning only provide an uncalibrated uncertainty estimation during the prediction stage, failing to accurately represent the confidence of the prediction.
+For verification tasks, our proposed confidence measure and calibration approach can provide a well-calibrated prediction confidence in the decision-making process, providing a direct representation of the prediction's probability of accuracy, thus aiding in risk assessment.
+The most closely related work to ours is the approach proposed in \cite{huber2022stating}, where uncertainty of the similarity score is estimated and propagated to the prediction confidence in face verification.
+However, this approach differs from our approach in the definition of the confidence measure, and it doesn't take into account the confidence calibration, leading to inaccurate confidence estimation.
+Experiment results on four widely-used datasets demonstrate the effectiveness of our proposed post-calibration method in face and kinship verification, particularly with respect to the uncertainty metric.